PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 -   List comprehensions: there's really no equivalent in MATLAB.

--   Iterables, iterators and generators: an important feature of the Python language.
-MATLAB does not offer the feature, although you can code it yourself.
+-   Iterables, iterators and generators: important features of the Python language.
+MATLAB does not offer these features, although you can code them yourself.

 -   Mutability: this is an important concept in Python.
 This same concept exists in MATLAB, but programmers are largely shielded from